craftcms/docs/docs/4.x/table-fields.md

 - **New elements** show the rows as defined by the **Default Values** setting.
 - **Existing elements** will display an empty table.
 (An “existing element” is one that was created prior to the field being added to its field layout.)

-Fields that use the **Static Rows** setting will _always_ display the rows defined in the field’s settings, but the values of each cell will still be determined by the stored data (or the defaults, for fresh elements).
+Fields that use the **Static Rows** setting will _always_ display the rows defined in the field’s settings, but the values of each cell will still be determined by the stored data—or the defaults, for fresh elements. **Row Heading** columns are never editable.

 ::: tip
 The appearance of a table field in an element editor will be identical to the table shown in the **Default Values** setting.